 Step 3: Understand eLearning Content

 Well made content is expensive to create and, if done correctly, can be useful for years to come.
 It’s important to make sure that it can move to a new system if, for some reason, circumstances force you to move to a new LMS platform in the future.
-Content that is published to the SCORM industry standard is the only reliable way to ensure that your content is portable to other LMS platforms.
+Content that is published to the SCORM industry standard is the only reliable way to ensure that your content is portable to other e learning platforms.
 Some LMS offer built in authoring tools that are not SCORM compliant or portable.

 There are several best of breed SCORM authoring tools that range from converting PowerPoint presentations to full featured eLearning authoring systems.
 Before you select your LMS, get a free trial of the software that you’ll be using to create new material and create some sample courses to user test on your LMS candidates.
 For more information please see The Truth About Creating eLearning Content.